 A student whose overall GPA falls below 2.0 is required to seek academic advisement prior to course selection each semester.
-Proof of advisement must be filed with the Academic Review Department before any registration request will be processed.
-The Academic Review Department will only accept an official Academic Review Advisement Record form with an authorized school signature as proof of advisement.
-This form may be obtained in Trojan Hall 101.
+Proof of advisement must be filed with the Office of Academic Review and Retention before any registration request will be processed.
+The Office of Academic Review and Retention will only accept an official Academic Review Advisement Record form with an authorized school signature as proof of advisement.
+This form may be obtained in Figueroa Building 107.